syeda-23/Connect4/README.md

 ## Design process and file breakdown
 - terminalui.py - gathering user inputs from the terminal
-- game.py — board representation, move generation, win detection
+- game.py - board representation, move generation, win detection
-- minimax.py — minimax + alpha-beta pruning
+- minimax.py - minimax  and alpha-beta pruning
-- mcts.py — MCTS with UCB1, object-oriented tree (Node class)
+- mcts.py - MCTS with UCB1
+- Node.py - Node class to build the object-oriented game tree for MCTS
-- evaluation.py — automated head-to-head simulation harness
+- evaluation.py - automated head-to-head simulation harness

 ## Results
 I first tested the effects of varying depth and alpha-pruning within the minimax component, and varying the number of rollouts and altering the UCB1 calculation within MCTS.
 The effects of varying these parameters can be examined through looking at win rates of simulated games, speed of execution and in some cases, number of nodes explored within the game tree.
 After testing each algorithm separately, I compared both algorithms to each other.